jjaffeux/usine/README.md

 # Usine

-Usine (french word for factory) is small gem aiming to bring a limited feature set of factory_girl when using Trailblazer’s operations.
-Trailblazer advocates against using factory_girl to avoid difference when initializing objects.
+Usine (french word for factory) is a small gem aiming to bring a limited feature set of factory_girl when using Trailblazer’s operations.
+[Trailblazer](http://trailblazer.to/) advocates against using factory_girl to avoid difference when initializing objects.
 Usine follows this path but allows you to define defaults for the parameters passed to your operations.